Neeratyoy/Auto-CNN/README.md

 KMNIST | 95.12% | 97.89% |
 K49 | 89.25% | 94.28% |

-_Note_: As simple NAS without skip connections, or specialized architectures (using which can improve results and increase compute time too)
+_Note_: Results are using simple NAS without skip connections, or specialized architectures (using which can improve results and may increase compute time too)

 For KMNIST: